Wisebiz - Your Local Marketing Agency

 From one-step media releases to corporate newsletters, letters to sponsors, supporters, customers and statutory stakeholders, good PR can magnify your message or even help raise interest in issues.
 Address negative feedback, pitch a proposal or announce news.

-I’ve created effective and responsive corporate presentations (PDF, PowerPoint), sales presentations and event workbooks and sales materials for public speakers, job-getting resumes, responses to customer complaints, letters and briefings for government and corporate audiences, sponsorship request proposals and letters and more.
+I’ve created effective and responsive corporate proposals and presentations (PDF, PowerPoint), sales presentations for prospective clients, event workbooks and sales materials for public speakers, job-getting resumes, responses to customer complaints, letters and briefings for government and corporate audiences, sponsorship request proposals and letters and more.

-*Smaller sites range from 1 to around 80 pages.
-These are info-based sites, not e-commerce driven or with dynamic databases (like a live booking engines, etc).
-We can include sites with a very small number of products to sell, or add in features like external booking and appointment systems, but e-commerce and dynamic sites are not my specialty.
+Smaller sites range from 1 to around 250 pages.
+These are info-based sites, not e-commerce driven or with dynamic databases (like a live booking engine, etc).
+We can include sites with a very small number of products to sell, or add in features like external booking and appointment systems, and even provide ways to more easily manage events you post on your site, but e-commerce and dynamic sites are not my specialty.
 Same too for social media and active email and SEO marketing.

 Wisebiz is Dean Kennedy’s brandmark.
 Under this identity, Dean offers select small business clients and entrepreneurs a boutique service providing responsive communications in marketing, public relations and design (print and electronic).